UC-Davis-molecular-computing/scadnano/README.md

 ![](doc-images/grid_hex.svg)

 In contrast, the "none" grid type uses *real* numbers (not integers).
-It assumes the diameter of a helix is 2.5 nanometers (nm).
-(Although a real DNA double helix is about 2 nm in diameter, AFM images of flat 2D DNA origami using the square grid show that helix centers are 2.5 nm apart on average due to spacing between the helices.)
 One can think of this as the most general coordinate system, where square, hex, and honeycomb are special cases restricting the allowed real-valued positions.
 Below shows an example of converting the square grid helices above to the none grid, and then adding four more helices whose positions are not possible in any of the grid-based coordinate systems.

 none grid: